jmintha/pico-temperature-probe/README.md

 # Pico Temperature Probe

 ## Overview
 A small Raspberry Pico W script to measure the temperature and send it to a web server for logging.
 For under $10 you can have a temperature monitor that sends the temperature reading to a server periodically.
+I've tried to make it robust enough to carry on even when there are errors.

 ## Needed:
 - Raspberry Pi Pico W